-The constraint (TS') precludes the agent from owning more shares and options (both preexisting and from the current period's compensation) than there are shares of the firm outstanding.
-The remaining constraints are similar to those discussed above for program #1.
+The new total shares constraint (TS') precludes the agent from owning more shares and options (both pre-existing and from the current period's compensation) than there are shares of the firm outstanding.
+The remaining constraints are similar to those discussed above for program (#1).

-3.2 Concerts Regarding to the First Order Approach
+B. Concerns Regarding to the First Order Approach

-The analytical and numerical analyses reviewed in Section 2 rely on the validity of the FOA in their solution technique.
+The analytical and numerical analyses reviewed in Section II rely on the validity of the FOA in their solution technique.
 This approach replaces the continuum of the agent's (IC) constraints with the first-order condition for an optimum.
-This "relaxed" version of the problem is amenable to solution by standard nonlinear optimization techniques.
-While there are sufficient conditions where the FOA is known to be appropriate (e.g., Rogerson, 1985; Jewitt, 1988, and Araujo and Moreira, 2001), there are no known necessary conditions for its application.
-Moreover, the sufficient conditions found in the literature are highly specialized (e.g., convexity of the distribution function condition and monotone likelihood ratio property) and can easily fail in the economic setting in the papers discussed in Section 2 as well as our model.
-Thus, it is important to verify the validity of the FOA before proposing a solution strategy.
+This "relaxed" version of the problem is more amenable to solution by standard nonlinear optimization techniques.
+While there are sufficient conditions where the FOA is known to be appropriate (e.g., Rogerson (1985), Jewitt (1988), and Araujo and Moreira (2001)), there are no known necessary conditions for its application.
+Moreover, the sufficient conditions found in the literature are highly specialized (e.g., the convexity of the distribution function condition (CDFC) and the monotone likelihood ratio property (MLRP)) and can easily fail in the economic setting in the papers discussed in Section II as well as our model.
+Thus, it is important to verify the validity of the FOA before proposing a solution strategy for program (#2).

-7The three categories are options granted last period, exercisable options, and unexercisable options.
+&lt;sup>8The three categories are options granted last period, exercisable options, and unexercisable options.
 This choice is related to the data that are available for developing model parameters (e.g., Core and Guay, 2002).

-8We model the payoff from the pre-existing options as a contingent cash payment from the principal to the agent for the realized intrinsic value of the options.
+&lt;sup>9We model the payoff from the pre-existing options as a contingent cash payment from the principal to the agent for the realized intrinsic value of the options.

-It is straightforward to demonstrate the likely failure of the FOA for our problem.
-The agent's expected utility versus effort choices under the optimal compensation contract (consisting of salary, at-the-money stock options, and restricted stock) is plotted in Figure 2 for Archer Daniels Midland and Paccar.
-For both companies, this function has a "double hump" and expected utility is not a concave function of effort.
-Since this type of agent response violates the FOA, we do not use the "relaxed" version for generating our numerical solutions.9
+It is straightforward to demonstrate the failure of the FOA for our problem using actual company examples (we describe the sample and measurement choices below).
+The agent's expected utility versus effort choices under the optimal compensation contract (consisting of salary, at-the-money stock options, and restricted stock) is plotted in Figure 1 for Archer Daniels Midland Co. and Paccar Inc. For both companies, this function has a "double hump" and expected utility is not a concave function of effort.
+Since this type of agent response raises concerns about the validity of the FOA, we do not use the "relaxed" version for generating our numerical solutions.

-3.3 Solution Strategy
+C. Solution Strategy

 We represent our model using discrete actions by the agent and continuous compensation contract parameters.
 The use of discrete actions allows us to employ the solution techniques of Grossman and Hart (1983) and avoid the reliance on the validity of the FOA.
-The Grossman and Hart (1983) approach also facilitates finding of a globally optimal solution for the compensation contract.10
+The Grossman and Hart (1983) approach also facilitates the search for a globally optimal solution for the compensation contract.

-Since there are only finitely many actions, the Grossman and Hart (1983) approach first replaces the agent's incentive compatibility constraint (IC) with the following set of inequalities:
+Since there are only a finite number of actions, the Grossman and Hart (1983) approach first replaces the agent's incentive compatibility constraint (IC) with the following set of inequalities:

-9Note that it is not necessary to show that the agent's expected utility is not a concave function of the action, but it is sufficient.
+&lt;sup>10Note that it is not necessary to show that the agent's expected utility is not a concave function of the action, but it is sufficient.
 The agent's expected utility could be concave in action for any (or all) given contract(s) and the FOA could still fail.

-10Our action space is much larger than the typical binary action space (i.e., high or low action) that is common in most prior research.
+&lt;sup>11Our action space is much larger than the typical binary action space (i.e., high or low action) that is common in most prior research.
 We use 101 discrete actions by the agent and 501 discrete stock prices for each action in our numerical analysis.